top of page

 Reduce stress with Benson's relaxation technique

-Try Herbert Benson's proven five step method that resets the nervous system.
+Learn Dr. Herbert Benson's proven five step method to reset the nervous system

-Feeling under pressure can soon have has feeling worried and stressed.
-This is because our inbuilt fight/flight response is activated whenever we sense we're at risk or uncertain about an outcome.
+Feeling under pressure can soon have has feeling overwhelmed, tense and stressed.
+This is because our inbuilt fight/flight response is activated whenever we sense we're at risk or feel uncertain about an outcome.

 As it's a function of the autonomic nervous system (ANS), we have no control over the response initiating.
-However, we can step in when it's triggered.
-This is because the ANS consists of two separate branches.
+However, we can step in when it's triggered because the ANS consists of two separate branches.

-The sympathetic branch mediates the fight/flight (stress) response; it revs us up to deal with challenge.
+The sympathetic branch is the one that mediates the fight/flight (stress) response; it revs us up to deal with challenge.
 The parasympathetic branch does the opposite.
 It slows things down.

 How to initiate Benson's Relaxation Response